Master of Pharmaceutical Industry Practice Advisory Board Acknowledgement

-The Master of Pharmaceutical Industry Practice Advisory Board was formed to provide advice and guidance to The University of Queensland School of Pharmacy on the Pharmaceutical Industry Practice suite of programs to ensure the degree and course content is both relevant to the industry and transformative, and meets the needs of students, workplaces and employers.
+The Master of Pharmaceutical Industry Practice Advisory Board was formed to provide advice and guidance to The University of Queensland School of Pharmacy and Pharmaceutical Sciences on the Pharmaceutical Industry Practice suite of programs to ensure the degree and course content is both relevant to the industry, transformative, and meets the needs of students, workplaces and employers.

 Meeting twice a year, the roles of the Advisory Board include, but are not limited to:

-• Assist the WIL Partnerships Manager to identify appropriate placement opportunities for students, both in Australia and internationally
+- Assist the Partnerships Manager to identify appropriate placement opportunities for students, both in Australia and internationally

-• Provide “wise counsel” on issues raised by MTP industry host organisations
+- Provide “wise counsel” on issues raised by MTP sector host organisations

 Charles Ross